ronaspen/Tableau-Challenge/README.md

 -from the 'most popular places to end a journey' stat, as well as the average ride distance stat, we see that people take generally rather short trips.
 They may ride from the Hoboken Terminal a few miles inland, or down the coast of the river.
 The fact that the largest trip during both summer and winter periods was only 12.65 miles, suggests that these CitiBikes are only used for short transportation, possibly as an alternative to taxis, Uber, or Bus.

-I then joined both the summer and winter excel files on another jupyter notebook, and exported it as a new excel file.

-I uploaded this summer/winter combined excel file to Tableau, and this is the file I used for the visualisations

-All the relevant excel files and jupyter notebook files are in this Github repo